LinuxCommandLibrary

 copy

-$ amadmin [config_name] delete host [hostname]
+$ amadmin [config_name] delete [hostname]

 copy

-List disks in configuration
+List the disks in the configuration

 $ amadmin [config_name] disklist